By KBB.com Editors

 The 2012 Mazda CX-7's 60/40-split folding rear seats can be lowered via a remote release located at the rear of the cargo hold.
 The seatbacks fold flat without the need to remove the headrests.

 With the key fob-shaped remote securely in one's pocket or purse, the CX-7's doors can be unlocked simply by approaching the vehicle.

-Most options are bundled into groups.
-One such is the Touring Technology Package, which adds a Bose Centerpoint Surround Sound System with nine speakers and a six-disc CD/MP3 changer and a color multi-function LCD screen with rear back-up camera.
-Stand-alone options include fog lamps, six-disc CD/MP3 changer, remote engine start, rear back-up camera and a DVD entertainment system.
+Most Mazda CX-7 options are bundled into groups.
+One such is the Touring Technology Package, which adds a Bose Centerpoint Surround Sound System with nine speakers, a 6-disc CD/MP3 changer and a color multi-function LCD screen with rear back-up camera.
+Stand-alone options include fog lamps, remote engine start, rear back-up camera and a DVD entertainment system.

-The 2011 Mazda CX-7 offers a choice of two engines.
-The base i SV, i Sport and i Touring use a 161-horsepower, 2.5-liter four-cylinder engine teamed to a five-speed Sport automatic transmission.
-The s Touring and s Grand Touring models employ a 244-horsepower, 2.3-liter four-cylinder engine.
-Though similar in design to the engine used in the MAZDASPEED3, the CX-7 uses a different turbocharger.
-This permits more power to be produced at a lower rpm and makes the engine act like a much larger naturally-aspirated V6.
-Assisting the smooth transfer of power from the turbocharged engine is a six-speed automatic transmission that features a manual shift mode for a more spirited driving experience.
+The 2012 Mazda CX-7 offers a choice of two engines.
+The base i SV, i Sport and i Touring use a 161-horsepower, 2.5-liter 4-cylinder engine with a 5-speed Sport automatic transmission.
+The s Touring and s Grand Touring models have a 244-horsepower, 2.3-liter 4-cylinder turbocharged engine.
+Though similar in design to the engine used in the Mazdaspeed3, the CX-7 uses a different turbocharger.
+This contributes to more power at a lower rpm and makes the engine act like a much larger naturally-aspirated V6.
+Assisting the smooth transfer of power from the turbocharged engine is a 6-speed automatic transmission that features a manual-shift mode for a more spirited driving experience.

 By dm on Tuesday, March 24, 2015